MicrosoftDocs/dataexplorer-docs/data-explorer/dashboard-parameters.md

 # Use parameters in Azure Data Explorer dashboards

 Parameters are used as building blocks for dashboard filters in Azure Data Explorer dashboards.
-They're managed in the dashboard scope, and can be added to queries to filter the data presented by the underlying visual. \\TODO: A query can contain one or more parameters and one or more dashboard filters.
+They're managed in the dashboard scope, and can be added to queries to filter the data presented by the underlying visual.
+A query can use one or more parameters.
 This document describes the creation and use of parameters and linked filters in Azure Data Explorer dashboards.

 > [!NOTE]
 > Parameter management is available in edit mode to dashboard editors.